rokcej/minecraft/README.md

 ## Configuration

-Make sure the project configuration is set to `x64 Release`.
+Make sure the project platform is set to `x64`.

 ## Dependencies

-All dependencies should be 64bit.

 | Dependency | Version | Description             |
 | ---------- | ------: | ----------------------- |